Sure Dividend

 Monthly Dividend Stock In Focus: U.S. Global Investors

-Exchange-traded fund and mutual fund providers have consolidated in a big way in recent years.
-The number of these independent companies has dwindled via mergers, and the ones that are left are generally not thought of as income stocks.
+Exchange-traded funds and mutual fund providers have consolidated heavily in recent years.
+The number of these independent companies has dwindled via mergers, and the ones that are left are generally not considered income stocks.

-U.S. Global Investors, Inc. (GROW) pays a dividend, but it is only just a bit higher than that of the S&P 500 average yield.
-On the plus side, the company pays its dividends monthly, instead of quarterly or semi-annually.
-This allows for more frequent payments for those investors that purchase stocks primarily for income.
+U.S. Global Investors, Inc. (GROW) pays a dividend that is well above that of the S&P 500 average yield.
+In addition, the company pays its dividends monthly instead of quarterly or semi-annually, allowing more frequent payments for investors who purchase stocks primarily for income.

 This article will analyze the investment prospects of U.S. Global Investors in greater detail.